sofianouar/Telemedicine-desktop-app-using-ontologies/README.md

-# A telemidicine desktop app using RDF and ontologies.
+# A telemedicine desktop app using RDF and ontologies.
 This semantic ontology desktop app was developed to help connecting people and doctors during the pandemic of COVID-19.
 The user could rather do an online covid test (could be improved) and receive an orientation at the end, or choose to consult a doctor by selecting their disease.
 Pregnant women are also taken in consideration.